-The New Interpreter’s Study Bible: New Revised Standard Version with the Apocrypha.This is the premiere study Bible.
+The New Interpreter’s Study Bible: New Revised Standard Version with the Apocrypha.This is the premier study Bible.
 The New Revised Standard Version (NRSV) is the translation that was sponsored by the National Council of Churches, of which the United Methodist Church is a part.
 It is arguably the best literal translation available.
 (ISBN-10: 0-687-27832-5)

-If your interested in a simpler translation you might consider The Common English Study Bible.
-It’s a study Bible of the same translation we used for our 90 Day New Testament Reading Program .
+If you’re interested in a simpler translation you might consider The Common English Study Bible.
+It’s a study Bible of the same translation we used for our 90 Day New Testament Reading Program.
 (ISBN-13: 978-1609260286)

 The New Oxford Annotated Bible: New Revised Standard Version with the Apocrypha.This is the same translation as The New Interpreter’s Study Bible, with notes by different authors.
 I like the layout and notes of The New Interpreter’s Study Bible better.
 (ISBN-10: 0-19-528478-X)

 Other Recommended Books:

-John Wesley, founder of Methodism, liked to say that he was a man of one book (meaning the Bible).
+John Wesley, the founder of Methodism, liked to say that he was a man of one book (meaning the Bible).
 He was, however, the author of many and reader of countless more.
 United Methodists have always had great respect for learning.
 Below are a few of my recommendations.

 Please note that the recommendation of a book is not meant to imply that John agrees with every part of it.
 If he only recommended books that he completely agreed with, his list of recommended books would be very short indeed.
 This applies to books recommended on both this website and the http://www.revcollins.com.

 Bible Study Aids: